Vascular resistance: Other factors

 Many of the platelet-derived substances, including serotonin, are vasodilatory when the endothelium is intact and are vasoconstrictive when the endothelium is damaged.

 Cholinergic stimulation causes release of endothelium-derived relaxing factor (EDRF) (later it was discovered that EDRF was nitric oxide) from intact endothelium, causing vasodilation.
 If the endothelium is damaged, cholinergic stimulation causes vasoconstriction.

 Adenosine most likely does not play a role in maintaining the vascular resistance in the resting state.
 However, it causes vasodilation and decreased vascular resistance during hypoxia.
 Adenosine is formed in the myocardial cells during hypoxia, ischemia, or vigorous work, due to the breakdown of high-energy phosphate compounds (e.g., adenosine monophosphate, AMP).
 Most of the adenosine that is produced leaves the cell and acts as a direct vasodilator on the vascular wall.
 Because adenosine acts as a direct vasodilator, it is not dependent on an intact endothelium to cause vasodilation.

 Adenosine causes vasodilation in the small and medium-sized resistance arterioles (less than 100 μm in diameter).
-When adenosine is administered it can cause a coronary steal phenomenon, where the vessels in healthy tissue dilate as much as the ischemic tissue and more blood is shunted away from the ischemic tissue that needs it most.
+When adenosine is administered it can cause a coronary steal phenomenon, where the vessels in healthy tissue dilate more than diseased vessels.
+When this happens blood is shunted from potentially ischemic tissue that can now become ischemic tissue.
 This is the principle behind adenosine stress testing.
 Adenosine is quickly broken down by adenosine deaminase, which is present in red cells and the vessel wall.
+The coronary steal and the stress test can be quickly terminated by stopping the adenosine infusion.

 Systemic

 A decrease in SVR (e.g., during exercising) will result in an increased flow to tissues and an increased venous flow back to the heart.
-An increased SVR will decrease flow to tissues and decrease venous flow back to the heart.
+An increased SVR, as occurs with some medications, will decrease flow to tissues and decrease venous flow back to the heart.
+Vasoconstriction and an increased SVR is particularly true of drugs the stimulate alpha(1) adrenergic receptors.